hexhoc/flowing-retail/README.md

 ## Docker Compose

 In root of project start run next command:

 1. ```make up-third-party``` This command will build and up third-party services (elastic, camunda, postgresql).
 These services separate from main project

+**ATTENTION**.
+If you are using windows or mac os, you may encounter with problem when docker share postgresql volume (operation not permitted).
+To avoid this problem, you should start third party services manually.
+Open folder _/docker-compose/third-party_ and run next command ```docker compose up -d --build```

 2. ```make build build-images run```
 * **build** - create artifact (jar files) for each service
 * **build-images** - packing all artifact in docker image